KumarSampurn/DataStructures/UNIT 4/graphs_code.md

     adj_matrix -> adj[i][j] = 69
     ~~~

-    ``` This is becuase adj_matrix is a pointer to the whole strucutre but and that structure has two members adj which is a matrix and the other one is n which is the number of nodes```
+    ``` This is becuase adj_matrix is a pointer to the whole strucutre but and that structure has two members adj which is a matrix and the other one is n which is the number of vertices```

     ``` If it is still confusing then think of it like you created a pointer to a node to access the data and the link part```